Construction of the discrete hull for the combinatorics of a regular pentagonal tiling of the plane: Combinatorial tilings

+Decorated $K$ has eleven prototiles, i.e. eleven distinct decorated pentagons with specified degree on their vertices, which are shown in Figure \ref{f:prototilesdec}.

+We would like an analogous result of Theorem \ref{t:Ktrivialautomorphism} for certain finite subcomplexes.
+To do this we introduce decorations on the vertices and edges.
+These are induced by $K$ and are depicted in Figure \ref{f:decorationnotation}.
+A convenient notation for writing the decoration of the 3-degree vertex depicted in Figure \ref{f:decorationnotation} is $abc$ or $bca$ or $cab$ (notice the cyclic order).
+We will write the decoration of the 4-degree vertex from Figure \ref{f:decorationnotation} by $abcd$ or $bcda$ or $cdab$ or $dabc$.
+The decoration of the edge from Figure \ref{f:decorationnotation} is for convenience written as $(ab,cd)$ or $(cd,ab)$.
+The following lemma lists all possible decorations on the edges and vertices of $K$:

+\begin{lem} There are five decorations for the 3-degree vertices, for the 4-degree vertices, and for the edges of $K$.
+More precisely, \begin{itemize} \item all the decorations of the 3-degree vertices of $K$ are 135, 124, 235, 134, 245 (notice the cyclic order), \item all the decorations of the 4-degree vertices of $K$ are $1234$, $1245$, $2345$, $1235$, $1345$ (notice the cyclic order). \item all the decorations of the edges of $K$ are $(12,34),(12,45),(23,45)$, $(23,51)$, $(34,51)$. \end{itemize} \end{lem} \begin{proof} The decorations of edges and vertices listed in the lemma appear in $\omega^2(K_0)$.
+Since no new decorations appear in $\omega^3(K_0)$, the lemma follows. \end{proof}

+The decoration of an edge tells about the decoration of the pentagons that have in common the edge.
+The decoration of a vertex tells us as well the decoration of the pentagons that contains them.

-\begin{pro} Let $v$ be a vertex of $K$ and let $P$ and $Q$ be chain-connected finite subcomplexes containing $v$.
-If they are cell-preserving isomorphic and $v$ is mapped to itself then $P=Q$. \end{pro} \begin{proof} Let $\phi:P\to Q$ be a cell-preserving isomorphism such that $\phi(v)=v$, and we call $v$ a fixed point.
+\begin{pro} Let $v$ be a vertex of decorated $K$ and let $P$ and $Q$ be chain-connected patches containing $v$.
+If they are isomorphic, where the isomorphism preserves decoration on all cells, and $v$ is mapped to itself then $P=Q$. \end{pro} \begin{proof} Let $\phi:P\to Q$ be an isomorphism preserving the decoration on all cells, such that $\phi(v)=v$.
+We call $v$ a fixed point of $\phi$.
 If a decorated tile shares a decorated edge with a neighbor decorated tile, there is no reflection along this edge because all our decorated edges have distinct numbers on both sides.
 If a decorated tile shares a decorated vertex with a neighbor decorated tile, there is no reflection along this vertex because all our decorated vertices have distinct numbers in their decoration.
-See Figure \ref{f:decorationdestroysrotationonVEF}.
-Thus since the vertex $v$ is a fixed point of the isomorphism, the decorated faces edges and vertices having in common this vertex are also fixed by $\phi$, ie. $\phi$ is the identity map on the neighbor vertices edges and faces $v$.
+Thus since the vertex $v$ is a fixed point of the isomorphism, the decorated faces edges and vertices having in common this vertex are also fixed by $\phi$, ie. $\phi$ is the identity map on the neighbor vertices edges and faces of $v$.
 Pick one of the fixed tiles of $P$ and call it $t$.
 Since the tile $t$ is fixed by $\phi$, and there is no reflections along edges nor vertices, $t$ and its neighbors must also be fixed by $\phi$, i.e. $\phi$ is the identity map on the neighbor cells of $t$.
 By a finite induction on the neighbors, $\phi$ is the identity map. \end{proof}